Australian construction price outlook – Q4 2024

 | |Figure 4 - All groups CPI, Australia, quarterly and annual movement (%)

-Producer Price Indices – Input
+Producer Price Indexes – Input

-| | Figure 5 - Producer Price Indexes (PPI) – Input, Australia
+| |Figure 5 - Producer Price Indexes (PPI) - Input, Australia

-Producer Price Indices – Output
+Producer Price Indexes – Output

-| | Figure 6 - PPI – Output, Australia
+| |Figure 6 - Producer Price Indexes (PPI) – Output, Australia

 Wage Price Index

-| | Figure 7 - Wage Price Index (WPI), Australia
+| |Figure 7 - Wage Price Index (WPI), Australia

 Building approvals

-| | Figure 8 - Building Approvals, Australia
+| |Figure 8 - Building Approvals, Australia

 Summary